Athletic training: Graduate school in athletic training and related fields

-Graduate Assistant Internships
+Graduate assistant internships

 Typical responsibilities for graduate assistant interns include administering daily medical care to selected intercollegiate athletic teams, evaluating and documenting athletic injuries, completing administrative duties, serving as an approved clinical instructor or clinical instructor in a CAATE-accredited ATEP, and assisting the head athletic trainer.
 Other internships may include working at a high school or clinic, teaching, or researching.
 Graduate assistant positions are generally around 10-month appointments that may be renewable after the first year and sometimes include additional summer work.

-Accredited Programs
+Accredited programs

 CAATE evaluates athletic training programs to ensure that they follow the standards for entry-level athletic training programs.
 Evaluations may take place every three to seven years.
 Completing the CAATE accredited education program is a part of the criteria that determines a candidate's eligibility for the Board of Certification (BOC) examination.

 Organizations

 The National Athletic Trainers Association (NATA) is the professional organization for athletic trainers in the United States.
-NATA is broken down into 10 geographical districts which each appoint their own agendas and board members.
+NATA is divided into 10 geographical districts which each appoint their own agendas and board members.
 Each district consists of about 3-6 states/territories which have a director that serves on the NATA Board of Directors.
 Every state has its own state athletic training association that acts similar to the district associations with their own board members.
 The state associations answer to the district associations and NATA.

 Before the formation of NATA, athletic trainers occupied a somewhat insecure place in the athletic program.
 Since then, considerable professional advancement has been made in the field.

-As well as the NATA, there's also the World Federation of Athletic Training & Therapy (WFATT) which began in 1998 but was founded in 2000.
+As well as the NATA, there is also the World Federation of Athletic Training & Therapy (WFATT) which began in 1998 but was founded in 2000.
 The WFATT's mission statement includes "Athletic Training & Therapy will be recognized as an essential part of multidisciplinary healthcare teams worldwide".
 Across 4 continents, 12 countries and in 42 member associations, there's well over 50,000 athletic trainers registered.
 To start the WFATT, the US and Canada (Canadian Athletic Therapists Association) went and promoted athletic training in various countries through workshops.